SproutyLabs/SproutyDialogsDocs/docs/class-reference/nodes/dialog-option.md

 Component that render a dialog option in a [DialogBox](/docs/class-reference/nodes/dialog-box) from Sprouty Dialogs plugin.
 It extends the [Button](https://docs.godotengine.org/en/stable/classes/class_button.html) class to provide a clickable option in the dialog.

+You can customize your own dialog options and extend their functionality by inheriting from this class.

 ## Properties

 | Type                                                                                     | Name                                        | Default |